 In 2023, the Compensation Committee engaged with Meridian Compensation Partners, LLC, an independent compensation consulting firm, to assist with modifying the Company's annual incentive plan and developing the National Bankshares, Inc 2023 Stock Incentive Plan.
+The Company did not engage any firm to provide compensation consulting services in 2024.

-Executive Compensation Decisions in 2023
+Executive Compensation Decisions in 2024